0xtanmoysamanta/trading-bot/README.md

 # trading-bot
-Below is the README file for the Python Stock Market Analysis Bot in Markdown (`.md`) format.
-It includes an overview, installation instructions, usage examples, and other relevant details, formatted for clarity and compatibility with platforms like GitHub.
+Below is the README file for the Python Stock Market Analysis Bot

 ```markdown
 # Stock Market Analysis Bot